 Remembering the life of Larry Taylor, legendary bassist for Canned Heat, Tom Waits and more

-Following a twelve-year battle with cancer, Canned Heat’s boogie-inspiring bassist, Larry “The Mole” Taylor, passed away in his home on August 19, 2019.
+Following a 12-year battle with cancer, Canned Heat’s boogie-inspiring bassist, Larry “The Mole” Taylor, passed away in his home on August 19, 2019.

 Boasting a biography that reads more like a who’s who and what’s what of rock ’n roll history, the bassist — whose older brother, Mel Taylor, was the longtime drummer of The Ventures — got his start as a teenager, touring and playing bass with Jerry Lee Lewis and taking his place as the resident bassist for The Monkees before joining Canned Heat in 1967, only two years into what is almost a six-decade career for the group.

 Known for session work with such names as Albert King, Buddy Guy, Ry Cooder and John Mayall, Taylor was also a longtime fixture in Tom Waits’ touring band, playing upright bass on stage and recording on Waits’ career-defining records Swordfishtrombones and Rain Dogs.
 But his illustrious and often eclectic career didn’t stop there: alongside Canned Heat, Taylor performed at the Monterey Pop Festival in 1967 and the 1969 Woodstock Festival, launching the group to stardom at the height of the hippie movement.